Association measures for interval variables

 \subsection{Credit card data}

-This example considers a known symbolic dataset, used by \cite{BillardDiday2003,BillardDiday2006} that has the merit to have the macro- as well as the micro-data available.
+This example considers a known symbolic dataset, used in \cite{BillardDiday2003,BillardDiday2006}, that has the merit of having the macro- as well as the micro-data available.
 The micro-data corresponds to the monthly expenses (in dollars) of three persons, recorded over 12 months, on five different items: food, social entertainment, travel, gas, and clothes.
 There is a total of $1\,000$ records.
 The credit card issuer is interested in characterizing the monthly expenses of each person, during one year, over the five different expense types.
 In our case, each macro-data object corresponds to the expenses of one person in one month, and is characterized by five interval-valued variables, one for each expense type ($p=5$).
 Since there is a total of 3 persons and 12 months, the number macro-data objects is 36 ($n=36$).
 The five interval-valued variables are $X_1$, (food), $X_2$ (social entertainment), $X_3$ (travel), $X_4$ (gas), and $X_5$ (clothes).

-The macro-data and the corresponding sample symbolic correlations are showed in Figure \ref{fig:SymbolicPairs_1a8_CreditCards}, where each person is represented with a different color.
+The symbolic bivariate plots and the corresponding sample symbolic correlations are showed in Figure \ref{fig:SymbolicPairs_1a8_CreditCards}, where each person is represented with a different color.
 It can be said that clothes separates relatively well the three persons.
 The highest sample symbolic covariances (on absolute value) are the ones between food and clothes (positive values, varying between $\widehat{{\rm Cor}}_4(X_1,X_5)=0.342$ and $\widehat{{\rm Cor}}_2(X_1,X_5)=0.519$) and gas and clothes (negative values, varying between $\widehat{{\rm Cor}}_2(X_4,X_5)=-0.335$ and $\widehat{{\rm Cor}}_1(X_4,X_5)=-0.674$).
-Thus, subjects with high expenses on clothes tend to have high food and lower gas expenditures.
+Thus, subjects with high expenses on clothes tend to have high food and lower gas expenses.

 The results regarding the sample symbolic correlation show that there can be a significant divergence among the eight definitions, which can even have different signs.
 For example, in the sample correlation between food and gas, seven definitions lead to negative sample correlations (with values between -0.401 and -0.074), and definition $k=2$ leads to a positive sample correlation (0.261).
-This also happens in the case of iris data and the sample correlation between sepal length and width, as can be seen in Figure \ref{fig:SymbolicPairs_Iris}.
+This also happens in the case of Iris data and the sample correlation between sepal length and width, as can be seen in Figure \ref{fig:SymbolicPairs_Iris}.